-4. Alternative C: Land Management Activities representative of California's Current Commitments and Plans; AB 32 GHG Inventory Sector activities are unchanged from the 2022 Scoping Plan a) Alternative C Description
+4. Alternative C: Land Management Activities representative of California's Current Commitments and Plans; AB 32 GHG Inventory Sector activities are unchanged from the 2022 Scoping Plan a) Alternative C Description commitments and plans, which would result in comparatively less forest and wetlands management than identified in the Scoping PlanProposed Scenario.

-Draft EA Alternative C bases the modeled acreage on current State commitments, such as the One Million Acre Strategy, 30x30 Strategy, and other existing regional commitments and plans.
 The list below provides a summary of this alternative:

+Draft EA Alternative C bases the modeled acreage on current State commitments, such as the One Million Acre Strategy, 30x30 Strategy, and other existing regional
-- an increase of 1 million acres of forest, shrubland/chaparral, and grassland that receive fuel reduction treatments compared to business as usual (BAU); - limited prescribed burning in chaparral; - climate smart agricultural practices would increase 7.5 times compared to BAU; - a doubling of statewide urban forest investment compared to BAU; - compliance with the California Department of Forestry and Fire Protection defensible space requirements described in Public Resources Code Section 4291 on all parcels up to ownership boundaries; - restoration of 18,000 acres total of Sacramento-San Joaquin Delta wetlands in line with existing regional plans by 2045; and

-• a 75-percent reduction in land conversion of sparsely vegetated lands compared to BAU.
+- an increase of 1 million acres of forest, shrubland/chaparral, and grassland that receive fuel reduction treatments compared to business as usual (BAU); - limited prescribed burning in chaparral; - climate smart agricultural practices would increase 7.5 times compared to BAU; - a doubling of statewide urban forest investment compared to BAU; - compliance with the California Department of Forestry and Fire Protection defensible space requirements described in Public Resources Code Section 4291 on all parcels up to ownership boundaries; - restoration of 18,000 acres total of Sacramento-San Joaquin Delta wetlands in line with existing regional plans by 2045; and - a 75-percent reduction in land conversion of sparsely vegetated lands compared to BAU.